 Having presenters that are diverse in race, gender, and disability, and topics that show that diversity.

-If you have questions about the submission process or your presentation, please reach out to Zephyrura zjames@ausm.org.
+If you have questions about the submission process or your presentation, please reach out to Zephyr zjames@ausm.org.

 I have read the information above and understand my role as a breakout session presenter for the 2022 Autistic Community Summit*